-- · you should report to the reception desk. - you will be directed to the Victim Support Scotland Volunteers for support. - you may be entitled to special measures. - your name will be called if you are required to give evidence. - you will receive updates at regular intervals while you wait. - you will be advised when you are free to leave.
+- · You should report to the reception desk. - You may be directed to the Victim Support Scotland Volunteers for support. - You may be entitled to special measures. - Your name will be called if you are required to give evidence. - You will receive updates at regular intervals while you wait. - You will be advised when you are free to leave.